Art Institute of Chicago: Buddha Sheltered by the Serpent King Muchalinda

+Egon Schiele court battle

+In April 2025 a judge ordered the museum to restitute a Nazi-looted Schiele drawing to the heirs of Holocaust victim Fritz Grunbaum following its seizure in situ.
+In May the museum appealed the decision, saying it was confident it owned the artwork based on its own provenance research.
+In June a New York court validated the seizure of the painting by The Antiquities Trafficking Unit (ATU) of the Office of the District Attorney of New York County.

 In popular culture

 Ferris Bueller's Day Off

 In Ferris Bueller's Day Off (1986), the Art Institute of Chicago scene is a quiet, contemplative moment in an otherwise fast-paced film.
-Ferris Bueller (Matthew Broderick), his girlfriend Sloane (Mia Sara), and his best friend Cameron (Alan Ruck) visit the museum during their day of adventure in Chicago.
+Ferris Bueller (Matthew Broderick), his girlfriend Sloane Peterson (Mia Sara), and his best friend Cameron Frye (Alan Ruck) visit the museum during their day of adventure in Chicago.

 Set to The Dream Academy's instrumental cover of Please Please Please Let Me Get What I Want, the sequence showcases some of the museum's most famous artworks.
 The trio walks hand in hand through the museum's grand halls before pausing to admire iconic pieces.
 Ferris and Sloane share a tender moment in front of Marc Chagall's America Windows, while Cameron becomes mesmerized by Georges Seurat's A Sunday on La Grande Jette.
 As the camera zooms in on the small painted dots, Cameron's gaze intensifies, reflecting his growing existential crisis.

 The scene, devoid of dialogue, serves as a moment of reflection.
 Ferris and Sloane embrace, reinforcing their carefree love, while Cameron, often plagued by self-doubt, appears lost in thought.
 His fixation on the Seurat painting subtly foreshadows his later emotional breakdown.

 Director John Hughes, a Chicago native, has said this sequence was a love letter to the museum, emphasizing art's ability to move and transform individuals.
 The scene stands out in the film for its quiet beauty, offering a moment of introspection amid the comedic chaos of Ferris's day off.

-Hughes' commentary on the sequence was used as a reference point by journalist Hadley Freeman in a discussion of the Republican presidential primary candidates in 2011.
+Hughes's commentary on the sequence was used as a reference point by journalist Hadley Freeman in a discussion of the Republican presidential primary candidates in 2011.